mrhouzlane/blockchain-developer-bootcamp-final-project/README.md

 The idea here is to build a DApp where anyone with a github project url can deposit it and become the Founder.
 The Founder will put his url project and his public metamask address.

-The project become a pool where he has to set :
+The project become a pool where the Founder sets :
  - the target price to reach (crowdfunding method).
  - the % of rewards he allows donors to claim every step.